monyami/monyami/README.md

 ### Hi there 👋

 - ⚡ I’m currently learning backend development
-- 😄 I’m looking for collaborators with interesting ideas
+- 😄 I’m looking for collaborators with creative ideas